The US Media, Foreign Policy, and Public Support for War

 Hallin (1986) has written what remains the most important and thorough debunking of some of these assumptions while also providing a guide to trends in US war coverage across conflicts.
 In his influential book The Uncensored War, Hallin uses extensive content analyses of media coverage of Vietnam to demonstrate that the press adopted a largely uncritical view of the war—which typically parroted official US military and policymaker frames, assumptions, and agendas—until prominent members of Congress began questioning the war’s progress in 1967 and the Tet Offensive in early (p.
 319) 1968.
 Furthermore, despite the image of a living room war, casualty images were few and far between until after Tet.

 Hallin’s corrective about Vietnam War coverage illuminates the nature of US war coverage and what accounts for changes in that coverage.
 First—as historians, political communication scholars, and others have shown across virtually all US wars—media coverage follows a familiar pattern that is invariably uncritical of official claims and arguments (especially those emanating from the White House) in the run up to and early stages of war (see for instance, Campbell and Nasaw regarding the Spanish-American War; Fussell and Pyle regarding WWII; Bennett on Nicaragua; Dickson about the invasion of Panama; Hallin , Kellner , Mermin , and Newhagen , regarding the Persian Gulf War; and Aday et al. , Katovsky and Carlson , and others regarding the wars in Iraq and Afghanistan).
 Second, and relatedly, coverage of casualties generally and of American casualties (especially those killed in action) specifically is scant to nonexistent until well into a war (if then) and certainly has never been presented in the kind of vivid and consistent manner presumed by the “living room war” metaphor (Aday, 2005).
+Althaus et al. (2014) show that this pattern has remained constant over the past 100 years of coverage in the New York Times.
 Third, contrary to the conventional wisdom in some circles that presumes media to be biased against war, in order for coverage to turn negative, certain preconditions must be met, the most important being (1) elite dissensus and (2) demonstrably and enduringly negative events on the ground.
 The former is consistent with findings discussed earlier regarding elite-driven news, while the latter show that reality itself may eventually influence press coverage.
 Still, even then, coverage may be more positive than facts on the ground would warrant (Aday, 2010a; Zaller and Chiu, 1996).